caltemose/base-react/README.md

 A React-based front-end to connect to base-mongo-express.
 Part of a training repository collection.
 The API/backend is in the [base-mongo-express repository](https://github.com/caltemose/base-mongo-express).

+Documentation of the overall approach and a walkthrough of the branches of this repo and the MongoDB/Express repo are available at [https://caltemose.github.io/base-react/](https://caltemose.github.io/base-react/).

 ## Branch Notes

 *Note that create-react-app creates a directory - consider this before creating a git repository.*